01 Oct The link between Cancer, Insulin Resistance and a Ketogenic Diet

 “Most cancer scientists have historically thought that cancer was a genetic disease, but only 5-10% of cancer is hereditary,” says Dr D’Agostino.

-is one that disrupts normal metabolism, the process of converting food to energy on a cellular level.
+A metabolic disease is one that disrupts normal metabolism, the process of converting food to energy on a cellular level.

 The mitochondria generate the energy that our cells need to do their job – and are often referred to as the powerhouses of the cells.